iambrainstorming/iambrainstorming.github.io/src/chapters/education/2-sigma-problem.md

 The technology (MOOCs/AI) solves the scalability of information.
 The 1:6 mentorship solves the scalability of wisdom, motivation, and accountability.
 This isn't just a business model; it's a pedagogical correction.

 The paradox exists because we tried to replace humans.
-Your model succeeds because it uses technology to make human connection *sustainable*.
+This model succeeds because it uses technology to make human connection *sustainable*.

 ## How to Execute?